Nhaila-Abdessamad/CloudFormation/Launch-Stack-CF.md

 > The Instructors will provide you with specifications (number of instances, premade-configurations, type of instances ....) to which you will respond with the excel file described above

-> How To launch a stack with cloudformation
+> There is mainly two types of enviornements we provide: Web Interfaced ubuntu Machines, and Amazon-Linux EC2 Instances

+> The former is delivered through the AWS Console, yet, it's in the process of being delivered with CloudFormation.
+Follow this link: [linlk](link) to be able to launch these machines.

+> The Latter is Delivered trhough CloudFormation, Follow These Instructions to be able to launch environements with CF.

 ## Steps to launch a stack

+### Choose your region carefully
+- In Case you didn't know, most aws resources are region-sensitive, for example AMIs that work In North-Veginea won't Work in Paris REGION
+- That' why you have to choose the region and act based on it for what follows.
+- In this Tutorial we will use North-Verginea as our REGION

-- Open cloudformation in aws console (Paris)
+### Open cloudformation in aws console (North-Verginea)

-- Click Create stack (choose with new resources)
+### Click Create stack (choose with new resources)

-- choose Upload template
+### choose Upload template

-- upload one of the templates provided in this repo
+### upload one of the templates provided in this repo

-- hit next
+### hit next

-- give the stack a name and fill the parameters
+### give the stack a name and fill the parameters

-- next - next- create stack
+### next - next- Submit